Vectornator vs Affinity Designer

 Unfortunately, this app is not available for Android phones and on desktop computers run by Windows.

 Let’s start with the graphic designer’s most reliable friend and where the magic begins to materialize: the pen tool.

-Some of the basics you could do with the pen tool are drawing straight lines, curve paths, and edit and close paths.
+Some of the basics you could do with the pen tool are drawing straight lines, curve paths, editing, and close paths.

 Use the Snap to Grid feature to help you create horizontal and vertical pathways.

-To draw curved paths, simply tap and drag the pen tool on the canvas, and it then creates a default asymmetrical direction handles.
+To draw curved paths, simply tap and drag the pen tool on the canvas, and it then creates a default asymmetrical direction handle.

-Because of its interactive interface, you can easily make other types of paths by holding the canvas and drag using your fingers:
+Because of its interactive interface, you can easily make other types of paths by holding the canvas and dragging using your fingers:

 You create a node with one finger.

-This enables you to move the handles independent of each other.
+This enables you to move the handles independently of each other.

 You create a 45° snapping on both handles using two fingers, while you create a 45° snapping on a single stem with three fingers.